Jadashi97/Javascriptbasics/my_jsnotes-1.md

 # notes on basics and syntax of javascript
-/*
+- /*
   used for multiline commenting
   **/

-/* Data Types:
+- /* Data Types:
-undefined, null, boolean, string, symbol, number, and object **/
+     - undefined, null, boolean, string, symbol, number, and object
-// used for one line commenting
+- // used for one line commenting

-var = used to set a variable
+ - var = used to set a variable
-let = also used to set a variable const = used to set a  const that cant be changed ;(semicolon) = used after every line of code console.log() = used to run code
+- let = also used to set a variable
+- const = used to set a  const that cant be changed
+- ;(semicolon) = used after every line of code

-myName = use that format used to name a variable
+- console.log() = used to run code

 # operators
 let a = a;